 - Punitive damages (in certain circumstances).

 Contact Shouse Law Group today for a free consultation.
-We have local offices throughout California, but we represent clients throughout the U.S. who have been injured by hernia mesh products.
+We have local offices throughout California, but we represent clients throughout the United States who have been injured by hernia mesh products.